dhagmann/deliberation-assets/projects/volvovsky_reputation/observer_choose_to_hire_failure.md

 You played the labeling game with the Blue Team.

-It costs **50 points** to hire the Green Elephant.
+It costs you **50 points** to hire the Green Elephant.

 If the Green Elephant buys the piece you ask for, you get **80 points**.
 Otherwise, you get nothing.

+100 Points is worth $2.00

 ![elephant image](projects/volvovsky_reputation/agent_elephant.jpg)

-## Do you want to hire the Green Elephant to buy art for you?
+## Do you want to pay 50 points out of your earnings to hire the Green Elephant to buy art for you?

 ---